crearis/odoo-in-vue/README.md

 # NOTE - This project is no longer supported

-Odoo is just not popular enough here in the U.S. for it to have any economic significance for me.
+Odoo is not vary popular here in the U.S. - at least, for it to have any economic significance for me.
-Consequently, I am no longer interested in supporting this project or anything else Odoo related.
+Consequently, and for the time being, I am limiting my support for this project free opensource project.

-The support feature in Gitlab will be disabled for this project.

 ---